Annual Virtual Conference

 10:00am-10:50am | Keynote Session: Practical AI for Educators In this session, we’ll explore the potential of AI as a tool for teaching and learning.
 The session will cover the following topics: – Educator Aids: How to make teaching easier and more effective using AI – Student Aids: AI and student-centric use cases – Combining AI with human expertise & pedagogy to enhance student learning – Teaching with and about AI: benefits and pitfalls.
 Participants will: – Identify potential benefits and challenges of using generative AI to support student learning. – Explore how generative AI can be used as a supportive tool in teaching practice. – Reflect on how to work with generative AI as a co-intelligence to amplify educator expertise.
 Facilitated by: Lilach Mollick, Co-Director of the Generative AI Labs, Director of Pedagogy, Wharton Interactive. |

 11:00am-11:50am | Teaching with AI at Mizzou: A Panel Discussion with MU AI Teaching Fellows Join this timely conversation about how educators at MU are teaching with AI.
 Hear from six of the current AI Teaching Fellows about what is happening in our colleges and schools.
 They’ll share their impressions and perhaps their prognostications for where faculty imagination is taking us next.
 Participants will: – Grow awareness of how colleagues are integrating AI technology for teaching and learning.
-Moderator, Tori Mondelli, Founding Director, Teaching for Learning Center Panelists: Jayne Woods, Associate Teaching Professor, School of Law; Daniel Credeur, Associate Teaching Professor, CAFNR; Gregory Cox, Assistant Teaching Professor, College of Health Sciences; Cynthia Dudenhoffer, Associate Teaching Professor, College of Education & Human Development; Eric Parsons, Associate Teaching Professor, Truman School of Public Affairs; and, Ashlie Lester, Associate Teaching Professor, College of Education & Human Development |
+Moderator, Tori Mondelli, Founding Director, Teaching for Learning Center Panelists: Jayne Woods, Associate Teaching Professor, School of Law; Daniel Credeur, Associate Teaching Professor, CAFNR; Gregory Cox, Assistant Teaching Professor, College of Health Sciences; Cynthia Dudenhoffer, Associate Teaching Professor, College of Education & Human Development; Eric Parsons, Associate Teaching Professor, College of Arts & Sciences; and, Ashlie Lester, Associate Teaching Professor, College of Education & Human Development |

 1:00pm-1:50pm | Team-Based Learning: Evidence-based strategy for inclusive learning Critical thinking and classroom engagement are two pivotal skills for students to succeed in higher education, yet strategies to address these in the context of inclusive and culturally responsive practice seem elusive.
 I have found Team-Based Learning (TBL; Michaelsen & Richards, 2005) activities to both solicit active participation from every student and mindfully generate community among diverse learners while taxing Bloom’s higher order thinking to analyze and evaluate classroom material (Armstrong, 2010).
 During this session TBL activities will be used to share the three steps and four underlying principles of TBL.
 Participants will: – Experience and learn how to apply the three basic steps of Team-Based Learning in their online or in-person classroom – Discover the four underlying principles of TBL which support inclusivity among diverse learners Facilitated by: Shannon Locke, PhD Candidate, Department of Special Education |